Are You Being Charged with a Drug Charge?

 Drug charges nearly always begin with a search.
 The most commonly exploited citizen misunderstanding is a belief that it is somehow illegal or dishonest to decline to speak to law enforcement.
 Coming in right behind that is the belief that you must permit law enforcement to search your car, purse, baggage, or home.
 There is no constitutional duty to do either.
 If law enforcement comes to your home with a search warrant, clearly they have the right to search.
 You still do not have any obligation to speak with them.

 We’ve defended drug cases both in federal court and in state court.
 We are familiar with the procedures in both jurisdictions, all the way from detention hearings and bond issues, through preliminary examinations and hearings and probable cause issues, and into evidentiary hearings and motions to suppress evidence and statements or to dismiss because the underlying statute is unconstitutional for some reason.
 We have tried many of these cases or successfully negotiated guilty pleas with terms beneficial to our clients and protective of their rights.
 We have filed countless sentencing memoranda through which we have obtained sentences below the federal sentencing guidelines or more favorable than initially recommended.
+Our Missouri Drug Defense Lawyer will review your case in detail with you to come up with a strong defense.

 It is important to remember your rights and to hold onto them if you are stopped for questioning.
 You should always be polite and never argumentative.
 However, you may politely decline to make a statement and you may politely decline to allow your car, bag, baggage, or home to be searched without a warrant.
 If the police tell you they will call a drug dog, of “K-9 unit” if you do not consent to the search, let them.
 If they tell you that they will impound your car, let them.
 If they tell you that it will be better for you if you consent, they are not necessarily correct.
 When you consent to give a voluntary statement or to allow a warrantless search, you are possibly providing evidence that can be used against you that would not otherwise be obtainable.